- Social Justice

 - Latest News

-Spring Social Justice Closing Tour in Tunisia
+Spring Social Justice Tour

-In recent months, Tunisians managed to succeed in ousting Dictator Ben Ali who had controlled all aspects of their lives for 25 years.
+In recent years, Tunisians managed to succeed in ousting Dictator Ben Ali who had controlled all aspects of their lives for 25 years.
 The non violent peaceful “Jasmine Revolution” has been hailed as the impetus to bring bout radical changes in the Arab working in the year 2011.
 Tunisia is safe and is considered an ally of the United States.